DavidCEllis/ducktools-scriptmetadata/README.md

 # raise a KeyError if not found.
 parser.get_first_metadata_block("pyproject")

-# Get all metadata blocks and unprocessedtext as a dict
+# Get all metadata blocks and unprocessed text as a dict
 parser.metadata_blocks

 # Get the unprocessed pyproject text or raise a KeyError